mwkadri/adsquare-challenge/README.md

 ## Improvements
 - Can change chunk size to be configurable by reading it from an application.properties file.
+- Can change the file being read, and it's type to be configurable by reading it from an application.properties file and passing it as an argument in the load file.
-- Adding Integration Test for the boundary layer
+- Adding Integration Test for the boundary layer.